Ferenc Kalmar: Biography

 Ferenc Kalmar was born in Subotica (Kingdom of Yugoslavia) on 25 May 1928.
 He began doing sculptures in 1947.
 He had his first solo exhibition in Subotica in 1956.
-During more than six decades of rich creative work he produced a unique oeuvre which revealed his inquisitive and exploitative mind.
-His universality is seen in his interest in various materials: ceramics, metal, wood and frequent change of medium, until his ultimate surrender to raw, magnetic energy of the unity of painting and sculpture, expressed in coloured wood sculptures.
+His career spanned more than six decades, punctuated by his interest in various materials: ceramics, metal, wood and frequent change of mediums.
 He died in his atelier in Subotica (Serbia) in 2013.